-3M™ Dermatac™ Drape is a single-use, proprietary silicone-acrylic hybrid drape that is used as an accessory to NPWT systems.
+3M™ Dermatac™ Drape is the first, single-use, proprietary silicone-acrylic hybrid drape that is used as an accessory to NPWT systems.
 Constructed with a precise combination of silicone and acrylic to conform to different anatomical locations.
 Adapts to the body and provides a tight, highly-effective seal for 48 to 72 hours.
-Low tack adhesive allows for repositioning and skin-friendly dressing removal.
+Low-tack silicone adhesive allows for repositioning and skin-friendly dressing removal, while the high-tack acrylic adhesive helps keep silicone against the skin.

 The 3M™ Dermatac™ Drape is an accessory to the: